 How to calculate property taxes in South Carolina

 To estimate property taxes in South Carolina, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 0.57%, so a property valued at $500,000 would have an estimated annual property tax of $2,850.
+This page applies the state average effective owner-occupied rate of 0.49%, so a home valued at $500,000 produces a baseline annual estimate of $2,450.

 South Carolina taxes owner-occupied homes at a low 4% assessment ratio, well below the rate for second homes and rentals.